Manfred Rühl: Career

-Based on system-theoretical ideas, Rühl works on problems of human communication systems, aiming at a general theory of communication science.
+Based on system-theoretical ideas, Rühl worked on problems of human communication systems, aiming at a general theory of communication science.
 In contrast to behavioral and action theorizing, communication theories enable the analysis and synthesizing of sensemaking information, thematically delimiting messages and their understanding in societal contexts.
 Basic assumptions of general theory of communication science can already be observed in the late 17th century.
 Christian Thomasius preferred self-thinking in science and everyday life when, in his 1692 "Einleitung zur Sittenlehre" (Introduction to Morality), he formulated a theory of mutual dependence of man, communication and society.
 In "Zeitungs Lust und Nutz" (Newspaper's pleasure and use) of 1695, Kaspar Stieler distinguishes between communicating and publishing, and he propagates newspaper reading as a necessity for the "Politicus" in a (future) bourgeois society.
 The Young Hegelian Robert Eduard Prutz describes in 1845 journalism and democracy as two sides of a social developmental product.
-Economists and social scientists Karl Knies, Albert Schäffle, Karl Bücher and Max Weber on the one hand, Charles Horton Cooley, Robert Ezra Park, Harold Dwight Lasswell and further social scientists of the Chicago School on the other hand, observe connections between communication, the publics, public opinion, railways and telegraphs, urban and organizational cultures, money, credit, time and society, on the "discovery of communication as a field of research, teaching, and professional employment" (Lasswell 1958).
+Economists and social scientists Karl Knies, Albert Schäffle, Karl Bücher and Max Weber on the one hand, Charles Horton Cooley, Robert Ezra Park, Harold Dwight Lasswell and further social scientists of the Chicago School on the other hand, observe connections between communication, the public, public opinion, railways and telegraphs, urban and organizational cultures, money, credit, time and society, on the "discovery of communication as a field of research, teaching, and professional employment" (Lasswell 1958).

+Death

+Rühl died on 5 August 2026, at the age of 92.